mborgerson/wiki-export/wiki/NForce.md

 AMD Heritage
 ------------

-There is the following rumour, which is could not fully verify yet:
+There is the following rumour, which is not fully verified yet:

 -   Microsoft wanted AMD to make the CPU and the chipset for the Xbox, and nVidia to make the video hardware.